 Clarke Middle School is beginning to show its age, as rainwater leaks, malfunctioning heating and cooling systems and plumbing issues have become so extensive that a seemingly infinite number of cockroaches have established a presence in every room in the building.
 The pests are not shy about showing themselves either, as roaches can clearly be seen skittering on the floor, desks and even falling on teachers while they give instruction.

 This infestation has lasted for years, which can be discerned by the prevalence of urine and fecal stains left by the roaches on carpeting, furniture and walls.
 Last school year, Clarke Middle School had a 33 percent higher incidence of student absences when compared to other schools in the district, as students are putting their health at risk every day in the school.
 Due to the seriousness of the structural issues at the school, and the roach infestation that has resulted, city council members are planning on demolishing the school after a new building is constructed nearby.

-Have you ever spotted insect pests in your school while growing up?Comments Off on An Athens Middle School’s Structural Deficiencies Have Led To A Massive Cockroach Infestation In Every Room Where The Pests Are Posing A Health Threat
+If you’re struggling with a cockroach infestation, don’t hesitate to call your local Bug Busters center.
+Our team of professionals can help you diagnose, locate, and eradicate the cockroaches or any other pests invading your home or place of business.
+Contact us today.
+Serving the Southeast since 1984.Comments Off on An Athens Middle School’s Structural Deficiencies Have Led To A Massive Cockroach Infestation In Every Room Where The Pests Are Posing A Health Threat